alaasmagi/car-brands-task/README.md

 ### Manual API tests (via Bruno)
 Manual API tests are provided in `/car-brands-api/src/test/manual api tests`, covering both `cars` and `form-entries` endpoints via an OpenCollection setup.

+## Visuals

+### Home view

+### Create view

+### Details view

+### Edit view

+## Improvements & scaling possibilities

+### Authentication and authorization
+Introduce proper user accounts and role-based access (for example admin/editor/viewer) using JWT and refresh tokens.
+This would make write operations secure and traceable in multi-user environments.

+### Server-side pagination and filtering
+As the amount of car and form-entry data grows, API endpoints should support pagination, sorting, and richer filtering to improve performance and user experience.

+### Audit trail and versioning
+For production-like workflows, add change history for form entries (who changed what and when).
+This improves observability and supports compliance and rollback scenarios.